KhrystynaFaryna/khrystynafaryna.github.io/index.md

  - **AI assisted Gleason grading "in the wild"** - co-organizer of an interactive workshop at the Computational Pathology Symposium

- - **LEOPARD challenge** - co-organizer of a deep learning challenge in histopathology [LEOPARD](https://leopard.grand-challenge.org/) to predict biochemical reccurence of prostate cancer.
+ - **LEOPARD challenge** - co-organizer of a deep learning challenge in histopathology [LEOPARD](https://leopard.grand-challenge.org/).
+The task of this challenge is to predict the time to biochemical recurrence of prostate cancer from histopathology slides.